Experience has taught us a thing or two about how we like to live in our homes here in WA.

-With its fresh white walls, stonework and high-pitched roofline.
-The modern farmhouse sums up everything we love about a rural lifestyle.
-While meeting the demands of today’s busy family.
-Yes, there will always be a place in our hearts for traditional country-collection designs.
-Such as the Southampton, but designs such as the Colorado are appealing to a new breed of buyers.
-In search of a country retreat.
+With its fresh white walls, stonework and high-pitched roofline, the modern farmhouse sums up everything we love about a rural lifestyle while meeting the demands of today’s busy family.
+Yes, there will always be a place in our hearts for traditional country-collection designs but designs such as the Colorado are appealing to a new breed of buyers in search of a country retreat.

 A Block to Suit Your Lifestyle

 There’s often an environmental consideration to factor in.
-As many clients building on a rural or semi-rural block are keen to minimise their environmental footprint.
-They might look at what their house is built from as well as how it’s built.
-And they’ll often want to make minimising their use of resources such as water and power.
+Many clients building on a rural or semi-rural block are keen to minimise their environmental footprint, and they might look at what their house is built from as well as how it’s built.
+They’ll often want to make minimising their use of resources such as water and power.

 Somewhere to Escape

-Whether you’re heading for a quarter acre or more in the Hills.
-Or you’re bringing a bit of the country to the city.
-It’s fair to say that this is a style that plays to the emotions.
-It’s the dream of a rural idyll where we can escape the rat race.
-And find the peace and serenity we crave.
+Whether you’re heading for a quarter acre or more in the hills, it’s fair to say that this is a style that plays to the emotions.
+It’s the dream of a rural idyll where we can escape the rat race and find the peace and serenity we crave.

 Modern Australian Living